Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Introduction

-In this setting, we assess (i) whether one can construct a valid sensitivity analysis for the sample average treatment effect in the presence of effect heterogeneity; (ii) if so, whether a sensitivity analysis for a constant treatment effect using the permutational $t$-statistic is one such method; and (iii), if (i) is true but (ii) is false, by what magnitude the methods can differ.
-Propositions \ref{prop:neyman} and \ref{prop:student} of \S\S \ref{sec:largesample} and \ref{sec:student} validate two procedures which affirmatively answer (i).
-Proposition \ref{prop:fisher} of \S \ref{sec:implication} answers (ii) negatively, in the sense that there exists patterns of effect heterogeneity which lead the test assuming constant effects to have an inflated Type I error rate in the presence of heterogeneous effects; however, Proposition \ref{prop:epsilon} of \S \ref{sec:implication} indicates that the answer to (iii) is, stated loosely, ``not by much," a position to which the analysis of the data example in \S \ref{sec:motivate}, concluded in \S \ref{sec:example}, further attests.
-At its core, the claim stems from the realization that even under effect heterogeneity, the classical sensitivity analysis based on the permutational $t$-test creates a candidate worst-case distribution that correctly bounds the \textit{expectation} of the test statistic's actual distribution (proven in Lemma \ref{lemma:expec}) but which may have too small a variance (shown through a numerical counterexample in \S \ref{sec:fail}).
-As bias trumps variance in the context of a sensitivity analysis, the extent to which the analysis based on the permutational $t$-test can mislead is, thankfully, limited.
+With assurance that the framework for sensitivity analysis of \citet{ros87} is compatible with heterogeneous effects, \S \ref{sec:implication} assesses whether a more traditional sensitivity analysis based on the difference-in-means is valid in the presence of heterogeneous effects.
+Theorem \ref{prop:fisher} of \S \ref{sec:fail} answers this negatively, in that there exists patterns of effect heterogeneity which lead the test assuming constant effects to have an inflated Type I error rate even asymptotically.
+While somewhat concerning, the mere potential for anti-conservativeness does not directly answer whether sensitivity analyses valid under constant effects could yield grossly misleading perceptions of robustness to hidden bias in the presence of heterogeneous effects.
+Theorem \ref{prop:epsilon} of \S \ref{sec:epsilon} shows that the extent to which the traditional approach based on the difference-in-means can differ from the asymptotically valid method proposed in \S \ref{sec:studentwhole} is, loosely stated ``not by much,'' a position to which the data analysis in \S \ref{sec:example} further attests.
+At its core, the claim stems from the realization that even under effect heterogeneity, the sensitivity analysis based on the difference-in-means creates a candidate worst-case distribution that correctly bounds the \textit{expectation} of the test statistic's actual distribution (proven in Lemma \ref{lemma:expec}) but which may have too small a variance (shown through a numerical counterexample in \S \ref{sec:fail}).
+As bias trumps variance in a sensitivity analysis, the extent to which the analysis based on the conventional approach can mislead is thankfully limited.